cloudant/cloudant-sync-eap/wip.md

 A document is really a tree of the document and its history.

-As documents can be edited in more than one place at once, replication can cause documents to become conflicted.
-The document holds two or more _current revisions_ as branches within the document's tree.
+As documents can be edited in more than one place at once, replication can cause documents to become conflicted: the document holds two or more _current revisions_ as branches within the document's tree.
 Alternatively, when a document holds more than one current revision, it's conflicted.
 An arbitrary one of the current revisions is selected as the _winning revision_, and is